Hobie Landrith: Cincinnati Reds

-On February 8, 1949, the Cincinnati Reds signed Michigan State University star catcher Landrith.
+On February 8, 1949, the Cincinnati Reds signed Landrith.
 This angered Spartans coach John Kobs, who was quoted as saying, "They ought to leave these young players alone and give them a chance to finish college."
 Reds general manager Warren Giles agreed with the coach's sentiment, but cited that he could not wait any longer to sign Landrith as eight other major league ball clubs were all interested in signing him.
 The Big Ten Conference made a brief effort to stop the "raid" of the conference of their star players, but nonetheless, the 18-year-old catcher out of Detroit agreed to a four-year contract with the Reds.

 At the Reds spring training camp in late March, murmurs started to surface that he was the "hottest thing" in camp.
 Landrith was a star in the sandlots of Detroit and at Michigan State University.
 He desperately wanted to play professional baseball with the Detroit Tigers, crying when his father convinced him to sign with Cincinnati.
 The Tigers offered Landrith a two-year minor league deal worth $8,000.
 However, Cincinnati offered him a four-year major league contract at $6,000 per year, totaling $24,000.
 Landrith learned that the Tigers had paid a $75,000 bonus to catcher Frank House, so he thought the Tigers had too much money tied up in House that he would never be given much of a chance.
 Landrith played in spring training games for the Reds before being assigned to the minor league baseball Class A Charleston Senators of the Central League.
 He had a .250 batting average with 111 total bases in 110 games played.

 In January 1950, Landrith signed a new deal with the Cincinnati Reds.
 On March 10, he was assigned to the Tulsa Oilers of the Class AA Texas League.
-In the opening game for Tulsa against the Dallas Eagles on April 11 at the Cotton Bowl, Landrith went 1 for 2 with a double before breaking his left ankle as he slid into home plate.
+In the opening game for Tulsa against the Dallas Eagles on April 11 at the Cotton Bowl, Landrith went 1-for-2 with a double before breaking his left ankle as he slid into home plate.